xavierloeraflores/wgu-capstone/project_management/Project-Proposal-Plan.md

 | 6 | 06/10/2024 - 06/17/2024 | Evaluation |
 | 7 | 06/17/2024 - 07/01/2024 | Model Deployment |

-The project timeline is broken down into 7 milestones with each lasting 1-3 weeks.
+The project timeline is broken down into 7 milestones each lasting 1-3 weeks.
 Each milestone sprint is broken down into the following tasks and deliverables:

 Sprint 1: Project Planning ( 1 Week )